andertavares/StarCraftUnitInfo/README.md

  ```
 First, you get the UIMap with units of the enemy, then you traverse it querying data of each unit that has been seen at least once, and is still alive.

 Also, in our releases, there is a `UnitInfoExampleAI`, which is the basic `ExampleAIModule` of BWAPI 3, with the project configuration and the code to use the module.
+When opening the `.sln` in Visual Studio, if a message requests you to "Upgrade VC++ Compiler and Libraries", please refuse by clicking cancel.
+This is because, although the project opens on Visual Studio 2012 (or 2013), the library builds on v90 Platform Toolset (of VC++2008).
+If you're working with BWAPI 3.7.5, that's probably the one you have, so you must not allow Visual Studio to use newer compilers or libraries.

 # Contact
 If you found some error, please open an Issue.
 For general questions, feel free to contact the author: andersonrochatavares .at. gmail.com